Tire Repairs, Pressures,

 CLEAN the rim inside bead area wall, so it is clean & very SMOOTH...this allows the tire bead to

-slide up the bead area MUCH easier during inflation.
-Use liquid solvents first, finishing with fine
+slide up the bead area easier during inflation.
+Use liquid solvents first, finishing with fine sandpaper,

-sandpaper, then clean off any sand from the sandpaper, and then WASH with soap and water to
+then clean off any sand from the sandpaper, then WASH with soap & water to remove any remnants

-spooning-on, AND in later having the tire set fully to the rim.
-Doing it properly will reduce your
+later having the tire set fully concentrically to the rim.
+Doing it properly will reduce your swearing

-swearing and labor...a lot!
-A rather minor-appearing irregularity on the rim bead surface will become
+& labor CONSIDERABLY.
+A rather minor-appearing irregularity on the rim bead surface will be

 a point of substantial friction, which you do NOT want, once the tire bead is in contact with it.

-compressor's tank.
-That valve, together with perhaps your air source being of too low a pressure,
+your compressor's tank.
+That valve, together with perhaps your air source being of too low a

-or too small a tank or no tank, too restrictive a hose (or chuck!!)....may not allow a fast-enough
+pressure, or too small a tank or no tank, too restrictive a hose (or chuck!!)....may not allow a

-inflation.
-FAST inflation is one of the super-secrets....otherwise, the lubricated bead STARTS to
+fast-enough inflation.
+FAST inflation is one of the super-secrets....otherwise, the lubricated bead

-move and seal, and then hangs-up.
-Many have very considerably overinflated a tire (to quite
+STARTS to move & seal, & then hangs-up.
+Many have very considerably overinflated a tire (to

-dangerous pressures) and still could not get the bead to seat.
+quite dangerous pressures) & still could not get the bead to seat.

 m.
 For tires withOUT tubes, there is another possible problem, & that is to get the tire to even start to